 The result: A slightly lighter texture and much more good looking dessert.
-I didn’t know I’d call them blondies, but when I tasted the Tiramisu-flavored treat, it was the first word that came into my mind.And let me tell you, these Tiramisu Blondies are SO GOOD!
-(I had to do the caps.
-I just had to.
-They are that good!)
+I didn’t know I’d call them blondies, but when I tasted the Tiramisu-flavored treat, it was the first word that came into my mind.And let me tell you, these Tiramisu Blondies are indeed heavenly.

-The mascarpone in the batter makes is so silky and smooth, and the flavors truly match that of a Tiramisu.
+The mascarpone in the batter makes it so silky and smooth, and the flavors truly match that of a Tiramisu.

 If you’re here because you love the flavor of coffee, here are a few more recipes for Coffee Lovers.

 Please enjoy every last crumb, and may this become your favorite blondies recipe!

 An easy-to-make, delectable dessert, and a very decadent breakfast with coffee.
 Imagine all of the delicious flavors of the treasured Italian dessert, Tiramisu, in a blondie.

 - 8 ounces Mascarpone cheese, softened to room temperature

 - 3/4 cup unsalted butter, softened to room temperature